abettadapur/RuseServer/README.md

 gedit config.py
 ```

 Fill in the information in the config file.
+Make sure that the bind and port numbers are the same as in .crossbar/config.json.
 If you use Google's two factor authentication, you will need to generate a one time password and use it here

-Use the provided tool to get a stream key (More info later)
+Leave the streamkey set to None

 Once everything is configured, run the server